ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-17 121323](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/81af9181-5ca7-432a-9dd4-4fa44a7ef515)

-<h2>Congradulations!
-You have completed your very own Active Directory Lab.</h2>
+<h2>Congratulations!
+You have completed your very own setup of an Active Directory environment.</h2>